NEW Primary TfM Introductory Work Group 2025/26

 What is involved?

 This programme strikes a balance between developing teachers’ maths subject knowledge and pedagogical content knowledge, alongside classroom practice to support the learning of maths.
-Participants will attend the equivalent of up to four days of sessions, focusing between sessions on the use of tasks in the classroom.
+Participants will attend four days of sessions, focusing between sessions on the use of tasks in the classroom.
 Participants will have the opportunity to plan and prepare within the Work Group sessions.

 Who can take part?